Select Three Typical Functions Of Proteins

 Another important trend is the development of new tools for manipulating and engineering proteins.
 These tools include CRISPR-Cas9, a gene-editing technology that can be used to modify the genes that encode proteins, and directed evolution, a technique for creating proteins with novel functions.
 These technologies have the potential to revolutionize medicine, biotechnology, and materials science.

-Recent data suggest that understanding the intricate interactions between proteins is crucial for understanding cellular processes.
+Recent data suggest that understanding the nuanced interactions between proteins is crucial for understanding cellular processes.
 The "interactome," the complete set of protein-protein interactions in a cell, is being mapped using techniques such as yeast two-hybrid screening and co-immunoprecipitation.
 This information is providing valuable insights into the organization and function of cellular networks.

 Tips and Expert Advice